What is it? It is liver cancer and a low condition in children.

 According to St. Jude Children’s Hospital, it is estimated that 0.9 per 1 million children suffer from this condition.
 Hepatoblastoma is diagnosed more frequently in children from infancy to approximately three years.

 Many cases of hepatoblastoma were first observed as an abdominal mass that parents or a doctor discover while bathing or examining the child.

 Signs and symptoms

 Hepatoblastoma usually presents as a knot in the stomach.
 Other symptoms include:

 Diagnosis of Hepatoblastoma

-You need to perform some tests to find out as much as possible about the type, position and size of the tumor.
+You need to perform some tests to find out as much as possible about the tumor type, position, and size.

 This will help to decide on the best treatment for the child.
 The tests will include:

-Blood sample – hepatoblastoma often produces a protein called alpha-fetoprotein (AFP) that is released into the bloodstream.
+Blood sample – hepatoblastoma often produces alpha-fetoprotein (AFP) released into the bloodstream.

 This is generally referred to as a tumor marker and is used to control the response to treatment.